PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Medicaid_Reimbursement_and_Participation/README.md

 ## Orientation & Stewardship

-The report was produced by the Health Policy Institute and is avaiable on their [website](https://www.ada.org/~/media/ADA/Science%20and%20Research/HPI/Files/HPIgraphic_0417_1.pdf?la=en).
+The report was produced by the Health Policy Institute and is available on their [website](https://www.ada.org/~/media/ADA/Science%20and%20Research/HPI/Files/HPIgraphic_0417_1.pdf?la=en).

 ## Original Data Structure